-- IKEv2 Eve logging changed, the event_type has become ike.
+- IKEv2 Eve logging changed, the event_type has become ike which covers both protocol versions.
 The fields errors and notify have moved to ike.ikev2.errors and ike.ikev2.notify. - FTP DATA metadata for alerts are now logged in ftp_data instead of root. - Alert xff field is now logged as alert.xff for alerts instead of at the root. - Protocol values and their names are built into Suricata instead of using the system's /etc/protocols file.
 Some names and casing may have changed in the values proto in eve.json log entries and other logs containing protocol names and values.
-See https://redmine.openinfosecfoundation.org/issues/4267 for more information. - Custom logging of HTTP headers via suricata.yaml outputs.eve-log.types.http.custom is now done in subobjects response_headers or request_headers (as for option dump-all-headers) instead of at the root of the http json object (to avoid some collisions).
+See https://redmine.openinfosecfoundation.org/issues/4267 for more information. - Logging of additional HTTP headers configured through the EVE http.custom option will now be logged in the request_headers and/or response_headers respectively instead of merged into the existing http object.
+In Suricata 6.0, a configuration like: